 At four-thirty that afternoon, De Gaulle made a radio broadcast (it has been suggested he did not look well enough to be shown on television).
 He refused to resign, but dissolved the National Assembly (parliament) and called for new legislative elections.
 That evening, hundreds of thousands of De Gaulle's supporters marched in Paris.
 The demonstration had been prepared over several days and was accompanied by others the same day and the following day in support of De Gaulle in a series of cities around France.
 “Committees for the Defence of the Republic” were organised to oppose the strikes and support De Gaulle; some of these were ready to follow paramilitary options.

-Having regained the initiative, the government decreed on the 12th June that eleven left wing groups were banned and must dissolve.
+Having regained the initiative, the government decreed on 12 June that 11 left-wing groups were banned and must dissolve.
 One of the leaders, Alain Krivine, was imprisoned for six months.
 No government action was taken against far-right groups.

-On the 23rd and 30th June the first and second round of general elections were held.
+On 23 and 30 June the first and second round of general elections were held.
 Only those over 21 years of age had the right to vote.
-In the first-round, right wing parties obtained ten and a half million votes, and left-wing parties just over nine million (4 million registered voters stayed at home).
-Some MPs were elected straight off in the first round, while in most towns a second-round run-off was necessary.
-In the second round, Right wing parties obtained 7.2 million votes, and the left got 6.1 million.
+In the first round, right-wing parties obtained 10.5 million votes, and left-wing parties just over nine million (four million registered voters stayed at home).
+Some MPs were elected straight off in the first round, while in most towns a second round run-off was necessary.
+In the second round, right-wing parties obtained 7.2 million votes, and the left got 6.1 million.

 De Gaulle appointed a new Prime Minister and the immediate crisis was over.
 In the aftermath, students were able to win concessions: in November 1968, a new law was passed making the universities more democratic, setting up governing bodies where staff and student representatives had considerable influence.
 Some of these gains have survived up to today, and French universities are still incomparably more democratic than those in the UK, for example.